szymanskir/booksuggest/README.md

     ```bash
     make app
     ```
 5. Enter the web page address displayed in the console.
-It should be at <http://127.0.0.1:8050/>.
+Web application should be accessible at <http://127.0.0.1:8050/>.

 ### Reproducing the analysis